AR Prototyping

 If you’re in Seoul or San Francisco, odds are you’ve already seen cafes using AR dashboards to sync security cams, order systems, and even HVAC controls in real time.
 This isn’t sci-fi anymore—it’s ambient computing in action.

 Some skeptics say that AR as a smart device hub overcomplicates things.
 Why centralize when each device already functions independently?
 Fair point.
-But here’s the catch: without a unifying layer, you’re left playing digital whack-a-mole across ten apps.
+But here’s the thing, without a unifying layer, you’re stuck juggling ten different apps just to control what should be simple stuff.
+Digital whack-a-mole.
+That’s what it becomes.

 That’s where AI-driven contextual interfaces shine.
 Using Gos AI algorithms, they anticipate whether you’re adjusting lights for a late Zoom call or queuing up recipes in mid-braise—serving the right prompts without you even asking.